leochoo/dijkstra/README.md

 # Dijkstra's Algorithm

-This is the implementation of the algorithm in Python 3.

-It is super simple and easy to understand.

-This is the code that bases off of this video: https://www.youtube.com/watch?v=pVfj6mxhdMw&t=126s

-This is the best video on Dijkstra's algorithm I've ever found online.
+Python 3 implementation of Dijkstra's algorithm.

+The graph drawn is based on the video below (perhaps the easiest explanation of this algorithm on YouTube)

+https://www.youtube.com/watch?v=pVfj6mxhdMw&t=126s